 Visible Music College offers each and every student a number of different internal (institutional) scholarships, awarded for professional development.
 Professional development happens at Visible Music College when a student works alongside established professionals in marketing, management, custodial, hospitality, record label, international relations, church service, pastoral care, or anything we do that students should be engaged in while studying.
 We have opportunities for every student, at every level of financial need, talent, and academic performance.

 While you should research and obtain scholarship funding from any source, we want to make sure that money does not stand in the way of your professional and ministry dream or performing, recording, or serving in music.

-A list of qualifications for each scholarship, as well as the application paperwork, is available on the VFAO.
+A list of qualifications for each scholarship, as well as the application paperwork, is available below.
 All scholarships are reviewed by a committee.
 A student’s eligibility for a scholarship does not guarantee their receiving the scholarship.
 Institutional funds are normally granted only to full-time students.

 Download Visible Music College Scholarship Packet (listing of all Visible Music College scholarships)

 Download Student Work Scholarships Handbook (listing of Student Work Scholarship guidelines & all positions available)